At Army-Navy game, Trump touts new pro sports option

 With impeachment looming in Washington, Trump made the day trip to Philadelphia for the second year in a row for the storied game.
 Trump, who also went in 2016 as president-elect, is the 10th commander in chief to attend the contest.

 In 2016, Army snapped Navy’s 14-game winning streak and has won three years in a row.
-But the Midshipmen entered Saturday’s game as a significant favorite.
-At 9-2, they ranked 23rd in the nation while Army’s Black Knights had a 5-7 record.
+But the Midshipmen routed Army’s Black Knights 31-7 on Saturday.They had entered the game as a significant favorite.

 Trump was accompanied by Esper and the chairman of the Joint Chiefs of Staff, Gen. Mark Milley.
 The president was on the field for the coin toss.